 What to verify: Is human review the default or an upgrade?
 Can different client accounts have different review settings?
 Does the review queue show all pending content across clients in one view?

-Post-Publication Verification
+Post-Publication Monitoring

 What to verify: Does the platform automatically recheck engines after content is published?
 How quickly (24 hours, 7 days, 30 days)?
 Can you show the before-and-after in client reports?